Frequently asked questions

 - Investor Retirement Migration

-For more information about Designated Investments, please refer to the Department of Immigration and Border Protection.
+For more information about Designated Investments, please refer to the Department of Home Affairs.

-Please refer to the Department of Immigration and Border Protection and the Queensland Government’s skilled business migration website for the amount you are required to invest.
+Please refer to the Department of Home Affairs and the Queensland Government’s Business & Skilled Migration website for the amount you are required to invest.

 Any fees incurred as a result of transferring funds to QTC must be paid by the investor.
 Please confirm the costs involved with your financial institution.